The Galactic journey of the Solar System: astronomical, geological, and paleo-climatological perspectives

 João Alves, Efrem Maconi, Andreas Burkert, Stefanie Walch, Josefa Großschedl

-Recent advancements in astronomy, geochemistry, and paleoclimatology highlight the importance of studying this topic.
-In astronomy, the European Space Agency’s Gaia mission has enabled major advancements, revolutionizing our understanding of the local Galactic environment.
-These achievements have led to the identification of previously unknown Galactic-scale gas structures and clusters (families) of stars, along with their relation to the past trajectory of the Solar System.
-In geochemistry, improved analytical techniques and new datasets have revealed anomalies in radionuclide and interplanetary dust records, some of which are already linked to astrophysical events, while others remain open questions.
-In paleoclimatology, new high-resolution records and modeling simulations representing the Earth system in the past are emerging.
-These advancements will aid in unraveling potential connections between our Galactic, Solar, and Terrestrial environments.
+Recent advances in astronomy, geochemistry, and paleoclimatology underscore the timeliness of studying these processes.
+In astronomy, the European Space Agency’s Gaia mission has revolutionized our view of the local Galactic environment, enabling the identification of previously unknown large-scale gas structures and stellar associations or clusters, as well as their relation to the Solar System’s past trajectory.
+In geochemistry, improved analytical techniques and expanding datasets have revealed anomalies in radionuclide and interplanetary dust records, some already linked to astrophysical events and others still unexplained.
+In paleoclimatology, new high-resolution proxy records and Earth system model simulations of past climates are becoming available.
+Together, these developments open new opportunities to explore connections between Galactic, Solar, and Terrestrial environments.

-We aim to study and characterize the past and future Galactic environments encountered by the Solar System, identify possible connections between these environments and past changes in the Earth system, constrain the conditions under which interstellar densities can produce radionuclide anomalies or influence inputs of extraterrestrial particles to Earth, and foster interdisciplinary collaboration across these research fields.
+This meeting aims to characterize the past and future Galactic environments encountered by the Solar System, investigate potential links between these environments and changes in the Earth system, constrain the conditions under which interstellar densities and close supernovae can produce radionuclide anomalies or enhanced extraterrestrial particle fluxes, and foster interdisciplinary collaboration across astronomy, geology, and paleoclimatology.